 The mission of Literacy Volunteers is to empower adults through literacy.

 Literacy Volunteers was incorporated in 1976.
-It is an accredited affiliate of ProLiteracy America, the national literacy organization, with 8 paid staff--4 full time and 4 part-time.
+It is an accredited affiliate of ProLiteracy America, with 8 paid staff--4 full time and 4 part-time.
 The agency has four offices, 4 Science Park in New Haven, 20 Church St. in New Haven (ESL Center at Gateway Community College), 415 Howe Ave. in Shelton (Valley Adult Education) and 14 West Main St. in Meriden.
-In 2014-15, free classes for adults were provided at 36 different sites throughout the community.
+In 2015-2016, free classes for 1439 adults from 70 different countries were provided at 48 different sites throughout the community.
+Literacy Volunteers has successfully provided free literacy tutoring for adults for 40 years.
+In that time, more than 14,000 adults have been taught by a Literacy Volunteer tutor.

 Goals for 2016-2017:

 Literacy Volunteers plays a critical role in this community, where structural issues like adult literacy consistently provide obstacles to personal and community growth.
-The numbers are staggering—30% of the adults in New Haven county, more than 200,000 people, struggle with literacy.
+The statistics are staggering—as many as 25.8% of the adults in New Haven county have literacy levels below basic ( 5th grade or below reading level).

-As the students and their types of need have changed over the years, the tutor training and the resources we use have also evolved.
+As the mix of students and their needs and goals have changed over the years, the tutor training we provide and the resources we use have also evolved.
 The goal, however, of Literacy Volunteers remains the same: to improve people’s lives in every way by teaching them to read and speak English.
-We know that the efforts of this agency and the service delivery model we use are making a difference and that the students are achieving long term, positive changes.
-It is a privilege to be part such an organization and I am passionately committed to helping Literacy Volunteers continue to move forward in our communities and empower adults through literacy.
+We know that the efforts of this agency , the service delivery model we use and the quality of tutoring provided- all through volunteers- are making a difference.
+Our students are achieving long term, positive changes in their lives and that of their families.
+It is a privilege to be part such an organization and I am passionately committed to helping Literacy Volunteers continue to move forward in our communities and, in turn, empower adults through literacy.

 Donna Violante, Executive Director